yingw/YinAdmin/docs/02_frontend-maven-plugin.md

 ## create-react-app tool

-Before we can setup package.json, It's recommanded to use [create-react-app](https://github.com/facebook/create-react-app) tool to generate our first React application.
+Before we can setup package.json, It's recommended to use [create-react-app](https://github.com/facebook/create-react-app) tool to generate our first React application.

 **Install create-react-app tool**
 ```shell